-- On the projector's control panel, there are two Source buttons: Press the Computer/DVI button to switch between equipment connected to the Computer 1, Computer 2, and DVI ports (or to select EasyMP.net, if that option has been installed).
+- On the projector's control panel, there are two Source buttons: Press the Computer/DVI button to switch between equipment connected to the Computer 1, Computer 2, and DVI ports.
 Or press the Video/BNC button to switch between equipment connected to the Video, S-Video, and BNC ports. - On the remote control, there are seven Source buttons.
 Use them to switch between equipment connected to the port identified on each button.

 Note that the Computer 1, Computer 2, and BNC ports can be set up to use different input signals (for example, Analog RGB or RGB Video)-so if you have equipment connected to one of these ports, it's important to make sure the correct signal is selected to match the equipment you're using.
-You can change the input signal settings using the projector's menu system; see page 70.
+You can change the input signal settings using the projector's menu system; see page 75.